What is DPI, and what is the best setting for gaming

 When it comes to purchasing one of the best gaming mice for your next setup, choosing the right one for your needs can be pretty overwhelming.
 There are a ton of features and specifications to consider on modern mice: including buttons, ergonomics, RGB, brand, build quality, and price.
 To add even more pressure to the consideration process, gamers now have to decide which DPI is best for their gaming needs as well.
+If you’re unconcerned about the meaning, and just want to know how to change it, check out our how to change mouse DPI guide.
+It covers the big manufacturers and their associated software suites.

 When referencing a gaming mouse, DPI stands for ‘Dots Per Linear Inch’ and is a measurement that tells us how many pixels the cursor will move in relation to 1 inch of physical mouse movement.
 So, if you have a mouse set to 400DPI, it will move 400 screen pixels for every 1 inch you move the actual mouse.